xianwill/spark-boilerplate/README.md

 ## Tooling

-* Always be `sbt`-ing.
+* "Always be `sbt`-ing."
 I like to run non-spark dependent helper functions in watch mode with `~test`.
 * Ensime is recommended for completion, debugging, etc. Follow http://ensime.org/editors/sublime/ to get it configured both globally and for your project.
 * I'm using Sublime at the moment. http://ensime.org/editors/sublime/installation/ explains how to get Ensime setup in Sublime.
 * Aside from the general guidelines, the project comes with a lot of helpers I find useful...
+  * Sample `scalatest` tests
   * bin scripts for launching an emr cluster
-  * Sample `scalatest` tests
-  * A `docker-compose` file that runs a spark master and worker
+  * A docker-compose with a spark master, spark worker and a number of external data sources
+  * bin scripts for various docker interactions
+    * spin up the resources described in docker compose
+    * create external data source schemas
+    * submit the assembly to the cluster
+  * Various helpers for:
-  * Helpers for loading CSV and JSON resources
+  	* loading CSV, JSON and resources (`CsvLoader` and `JsonLoader`, `StringLoader`)
-  * A helper I like to use for file path conventions
+  	* file path conventions (`PathHelper`)
-  * A schema generator
+  	* simple S3 operations such as downloading a file (`S3Helper`)
+  	* issuing basic REST API requests to elastic search (`ElasticSearchHelper`)
+  	* `SchemaGenerator` - a helper for truing up slightly divergent schemas that need to be read from the same dataset

 If, like me, your system scala version is 2.12.0 or greater, you can:

 ```
-cp esime.sbt.template ensime.sbt
+cp ensime.sbt.template ensime.sbt
 ```

 before generating your ensime config.
+Spark 2.2.0 does not yet support 2.12.0.

 ## Testing